Dash-Industry-Forum/codem-isoboxer/README.md

 ## Description

 Codem-isoboxer is a small browser-based MPEG-4 (ISOBMFF) parser.
-Currently a limited set of ISOBMFF boxes is supported:
+Currently a limited set of ISOBMFF boxes is supported (alphabetically):

 * free/skip
 * ftyp